-TEN: The Enthusiast Network, the large corporate magazine conglomerate who runs magazines like RECOIL Magazine, a magazine that pretends to be part of the gun community despite trashing the second amendment on numerous occasions, decided to use our name OFFGRID to put out a crappy survival magazine.
+TEN: The Enthusiast Network, the large corporate magazine conglomerate who runs fake magazines like RECOIL Magazine, a magazine that pretends to be part of the gun community despite trashing the second amendment on numerous occasions, decided to use our name OFFGRID to put out a crappy survival magazine.

 OFFGRID Magazine: A Scam on their Readers

-OFFGRID Magazine is not our magazine, it is a magazine put out by people attempting to deceive you into thinking they are something they are not; it is a magazine run by people that have no real experience with survival or preparedness.
+OFFGRID Magazine is not our magazine; it is a magazine put out by people attempting to deceive you into thinking they are something they are not; it is a magazine run by people that have no real experience with survival or preparedness.

 In their introductory issues, this company even went so far as to use a person with a gas mask (something that we have been using as part of our logo since the beginning) next to the OFFGRID logo, to in my opinion, deceive the readers into thinking that the magazine was associated with my site.
-In fact, over the last year hundreds of people at industry trade shows have told me they believed that the magazine was put out by my site.
+In fact, over the last year, hundreds of people at industry trade shows have told me they believed that the magazine was put out by my site.
 Many even subscribed to the magazine saying that they subscribed believing it was associated with my site.

-Recoil Magazine Doesn’t Support Second Amendment
+Recoil Magazine and Off Grid Magazine Do Not Support Second Amendment

-Back in 2012, their editor Jerry Tsai got into trouble with the gun community after writing about how certain firearms should never be sold to civilians, because certain types of guns had no “sporting application”.
-I guess this guy doesn’t realize the second amendment wasn’t written to protect “sporting applications”.
+Back in 2012, their editor Jerry Tsai got into trouble with the gun community after writing about how certain firearms should never be sold to civilians because certain types of guns had no “sporting application”.
+I guess this guy doesn’t realize the second amendment wasn’t written to protect “sporting applications.”
 JACKASS!

 Listen, this really isn’t a shocker.
 The company is run by people who all come from very liberal anti-gun backgrounds, people who come from anti-gun companies like Disney, Universal Studios, and NBC.
 And as for the people who write for these magazines, I’ve met many of these people at industry events over the years; most of them are complete frauds.
 They write about guns, survival, self-defense, and preparedness but none of them have an actual clue what they are talking about.

-They are writers, most of who come from very liberal news backgrounds, that are attempting to make you think they are part of your community.
+They are writers, most of who come from very liberal news backgrounds, which are attempting to make you think they are part of your community.
 Many actually hate the people they are writing for; it’s a job for them, and just like many of the frauds in survival T.V. these people are just playing a part.